Brookline Boulevard and West Liberty Ave - 1909

 Liberty Avenue - August 1909

 This is the corner of Brookline Boulevard and West Liberty Avenue on August 24, 1909.
 Work has begun on the paving of the lower portion of the boulevard (what is now Bodkin Street).
-The sewer and water lines were being installed and the street paved in Belgian blocks, which are still present on Bodkin Street today.
+The sewer and water lines were being installed and the street paved in Belgian block.
+Only four months prior, on April 4, the Pittsburgh Daily Post ran photos of the poor condition of the road during the spring mud.

 Brookline Map from 1928,